+3. Outstanding People and Leadership

-- 3. Staff recruitment and retention - To provide high quality training and development opportunities; - To develop recruitment schemes for teachers; - To enable teachers to have outstanding Teaching and Learning grades.
+- · To provide high quality training and development opportunities - To develop recruitment and retention schemes for teachers - To enable teachers to have outstanding Teaching and Learning grades

 Strategies for achieving these include: continued focus on reducing unnecessary workload for teachers (so that teachers' time to be taken only with activities that support learning); further development of the in-house CPD programme to meet teachers' needs and the development of partnerships with the Teaching School Hub, other local schools and providers; provision of bespoke training for teachers, reflecting outcomes of the appraisal process and emerging needs; the option of joining a peer-to-peer programme to facilitate professional development.